-There continues to be controversy over whether the womb baby interacts consciously with mother, or whether these interactions are of non-conscious origins (Sivaraman, Thippeswamy, Philip, Desai, & Chandra, 2018).
+The importance and benefits of providing a calm environment for the mother and her baby are numerous.
+Healthy mother and womb-baby bonding is necessary for the physical and emotional growth of the baby.
+There continues to be controversy over whether the womb-baby interacts consciously with the mother or whether these interactions are of non-conscious origins (Sivaraman et al., 2018).
 The model presented below honors and highlights the importance of interacting and caring for the baby beginning from conception.
 Mothers and fathers, partners, and single mothers can provide their babies with the greatest opportunities for success and empowerment by taking care of them in the womb.

-Ultimately, expectant mothers' most efficacious way of taking care of their babies in utero is to heal themselves.
+Healing oneself is the most effective way for expectant mothers to care for their babies in utero.
 Strengthening or developing self-compassion, empathy, dignity, and curiosity serves mothers and their loved ones well.
 Therefore, the focus of prenatal and perinatal healing begins by assessing the mother's thoughts and feelings about herself, her pregnancy, and whether she feels supported by her partner.
-As the Dalai Lama stated during the 2017 Graduation Commencement at UCSD, in San Diego, California, "The Way to World Peace is Inner Peace."
+As the Dalai Lama stated during the 2017 Graduation Commencement at UCSD in San Diego, California, "The Way to World Peace is Inner Peace."

-The way in which a mother feels about herself and her pregnancy invariably impacts the bonding with her baby during pregnancy and affects the baby's attachment after delivery.
-For the purposes of this paper This paper will use "bonding" to refer to the relationship between mother and womb baby and "attachment" to refer to the reciprocal interaction between mother and infant after birthing.
+How a mother feels about herself and her pregnancy invariably impacts the bonding with her baby during pregnancy and affects the baby's attachment after delivery.
+This paper will use "bonding" to refer to the relationship between mother and womb baby and "attachment" to refer to the reciprocal interaction between mother and infant after birth.